 - Gestational Diabetes Screening: Covered for women who are 24 to 28 weeks pregnant, and those at high risk of developing gestational diabetes. - HPV DNA Testing: Covered every three (3) years for women age 30 and over, regardless of Pap smear results. - STI Counseling: Covered annually for sexually active women.
 An STI is a sexually transmitted infection. - HIV Screening and Counseling: Covered annually for sexually active women. - Contraception and Contraceptive Counseling: All FDA approved contraceptive methods, sterilization procedures, patient education and counseling.
 Oral contraceptives are covered under the Prescription Drug Coverage - Breastfeeding Support, Supplies, and Counseling: Pregnant and postpartum women are covered for lactation support and counseling, and breastfeeding equipment.
-Breastfeeding equipment is limited to the rental of one breast pump per birth as ordered or prescribed by a physician or Allied Health Professional and related supplies. - Interpersonal and Domestic Violence Screening and Counseling: Adolescent and adult women are covered for screening and counseling for interpersonal and domestic violence.
+Breastfeeding equipment is limited to the rental of one breast pump per birth as ordered or prescribed by a physician or Allied Health Professional and related supplies.

+• Interpersonal and Domestic Violence Screening and Counseling: Adolescent and adult women are covered for screening and counseling for interpersonal and domestic violence.

 The Plan covers the above services in accordance with applicable federal guidelines.
-Covered services received from an in-network provider are not subject to the deductible and will be paid at 100%.
-Covered services received from an out-of-network provider are not subject to the deductible, but the out-of-network Payment Percentage will apply.
+Covered services received from an in-network provider will be paid at 100%.
+Covered services received from an out-of-network provider are subject to the out-of-network deductible and Payment Percentage.